V0rt3x667/ArchyPie-Setup/README.md

 # ArchyPie-Setup
-Clone of RetroPie for Arch Based Systems
+A clone of RetroPie for Arch Linux Based Systems

 To run the ArchyPie Setup Script make sure that your pacman repositories are up-to-date and that Git is installed: